odyssey4me/openshift-znc/README.md

 3) Pause the rollouts so we can make all our changes without rolling updates `oc rollout pause dc/znc-demo`
 4) Map the configmap to the deployment config by running:
-`oc volume dc/znc-demo --add --configmap-name=znc-config --mount-path='/znc-config/configs/'`
+`oc volume dc/znc-demo --add --configmap-name=znc-config --mount-path='/znc-config/configs/' --default-mode='0777'`
-5) Set an ENV var to tell the scripts running in the pod to use a different config path `oc env dc/znc-demo DATADIR='/znc-config'`
+5) Set an ENV var to tell the scripts running in the pod to use a different config path `oc env dc/znc-demo OVERRIDE_DATADIR='/znc-config'`
 6) Resume deployments
 `oc rollout resume dc/znc-demo`
-7) Now OCP will re-deploy and the znc.conf file is mounted in a /znc-config path on the running container
+7) Now OCP will re-deploy and the znc.conf file is mounted in a /znc-config/configs path on the running container

-You can do all of the above with the webconsole too - it's fairly straight-forward:  Start by going the deployment, scroll down and click "Add Config Files".
-Continue from there...

 ## Setup the config to persist via a persistent volume
 You could also consume the config map data in a PV so that changes are preserved.
 I'll leave this as an exercise for you to figure out.
 Start by reading the details here: